Reviews You Can Rely On

 Our saw experts bought the 15 best chainsaws, a mix of gas and electric saws, and put them through exhaustive head-to-head wood-slicing tests.
 Our extensive chainsaw review process delves into cutting time tests, features, energy/fuel consumption, and how loud they are.
 We tested each chainsaw for use on actual tree work, and performed careful timed tests at a professional tree service wood yard.

-You might also like our tests of other top-rated saws, such as the circular saws and miter saws, to help you find the right tools for all your projects.
+Chainsaws make quite a mess.
+One of the best tools we've found for cleaning up sawdust is a powerful leaf blower.
+You might also like our tests of other top-rated saws, like miter saws and circular saws, to help you find the right tools for all your projects.

 Top 18 Chainsaws - Test Results